-The Centre for Microfinance & Livelihood (CML) and the Sir Dorabji Tata Trust and Allied Trusts (Mumbai) recently organized a consultative meet on the ecological security of North East India.
-The NE Greens project was invited as one of the participating organisations in the consultative meet, to share experience and ideas for the protection and promotion of the fragile ecology of the region.
+Members of NE Greens project were invited to participate in Consultative Meet on Ecological Security of North-east India organisd by Centre for Microfinance & Livelihood and Sir Dorabji Tata Trust and Allied Trusts (Mumbai).
+NE Greens member Anjana Dey participated in the Meet and shared her experience and ideas for the protection and promotion of the fragile ecology of the region.

 It was an exciting full-day journey for me from Duliajan to Guwahati to make it to the consultative meet and share from my experience of working in the North East and to learn from others.
 Several agencies, organisations and NGOs from around the country, especially those working in the NE region, had been called to participate in the consultative meet workshop.
 The workshop itself was targeted to shape up a thematic map for future prospect and scope of ecological security projects in the NE region.